gouherdanish/gouherdanish.github.io/_posts/2024-10-07-dockerfile.md

 ```

 _Installing packes from file_
-- We can specify `--file` tag followed by the `requirments.txt` file to install relevant packages
+- We can specify `--file` tag followed by the `requirements.txt` file to install relevant packages

 ```
 RUN conda install -c conda-forge --file requirements.txt